Documentation Index

 Create an AWS SNS Topic

-2. In the top right of the console, select the region you wish to create the SNS topic (and subsequent SQS queues) in.
-For our testing, we selected us-east-1.
+2. Once in console, select the region you wish to create the SNS topic (and subsequent SQS queues).
+In the example below, us-east-1 is selected.

 1. AmazonSNSFullAccess